Game Notes: San Antonio Missions at Nashville Sounds

 RHP Burch Smith (1-0, 0.82) vs. LHP Taylor Hearn (1-2, 3.86)

-Let's Do This Later: The Missions are playing their first game since Wednesday night after rain postponed their matchup with the Memphis Redbirds.
-That game will be made up on May 27 as part of a doubleheader.
-The Nashville Sounds also had issues with the weather last night, as their game against Round Rock had to be suspended in the bottom of the second inning.
+Let's Try This Again: The Missions are playing their first game since Wednesday night after rain postponed their Thursday matchup with the Memphis Redbirds as well as last night's game against Nashville.
+Thursday's game will be made up on May 27 as part of a doubleheader and last night's game will be made up Sunday as part of a doubleheader.
+The Nashville Sounds also had issues with the weather Thursday as their game against Round Rock had to be suspended in the bottom of the second inning.
 They will complete that game on May 27.

 vs. Nashville: San Antonio and Nashville are facing off for the fifth time this season and for the first time in Nashville.
 The Missions and Sounds split their series in San Antonio from April 12-15.
 The Sounds won the opening game and the series finale.